-I was listening to someone the other day who said “when you confront something that you fear, usually once you take an action step it is not so scary anymore and the obstacles that were in your way before disappear.”
-A lot of what causes procrastination is your mind and what it is says to you which you are probably not even aware of.
-Unless you choose to focus on your mind thoughts and learn to let go of disempowering thoughts you will be slave to them, walking around unconscious not having much control over your life.
+I was listening to someone the other day who said “When you confront something that you fear, usually once you take an action step it is not so scary anymore, and the obstacles that were in your way before disappear.”
+A lot of what causes procrastination is your mind and what it says to you which you are probably not even aware of.
+Unless you choose to focus on your mind’s thoughts and learn to let go of disempowering thoughts you will be a slave to them, walking around unconscious not having much control over your life.

 Your assignment for this week: